-An important tip to keep in mind is that thinner grouts work well for small-sized rooms.
+An important tip to keep in mind: Thinner grouts work well for small-sized rooms.
 Using smaller bricks or stones is highly recommended to achieve a neat, classy faux stone appearance in a small room.
 However, for large spaces and walls, using large bricks or stones will help you achieve a more natural look.

 Buy Acrylic Stone Paint (Flagstone, Graine, Etc.)

 There are no specific colors to pull off a concrete wall that looks like stone.
 It all depends on the type of stone you prefer, as stone designs can range from marble to limestone, quartz, granite, flagstone, brownstone, fieldstone, and even travertine.
 Therefore, you should choose acrylic paints that best match your visions.

 Painting stone on a concrete wall requires focus and patience.
 Choose two to three acrylic paint colors to help you achieve the texture you so badly want on your faux stones.

 Ideally, one color should be a shade darker, but the other one should still be darker than the base color.
 Remember, the more colors you use, the more depth your faux stones will have.

 Apply Darker Hues Using a Sponge and Glaze